aws-samples/container-web-scraper-example/README.md

 ## A web scraper in a Docker container hosted on AWS

-This example illustrates how to build and run a Docker image containing Firefox web browser, Python libraries, such as Selemium and etc., to host a web scraper on AWS.
+This example illustrates how to build and run a Docker image containing Firefox web browser, Python libraries, such as Selenium and etc., to host a web scraper on AWS.

 ## Instructions